Debate Analysis

 Pole 1 name: Moral Realism Pole 1 tagline: Morality tracks reality Pole 1 protects:

-- Turning moral language into unquestionable authority
+- Turning moral claims into insulated certainties

-- The force of moral experience as more than preference
+- The force of lived moral constraint

 Speaker enactment: